Orange County Heroin Rehab

 - Slow, slurred speech

-As heroin use is repeated for extended periods, several visible changes can develop within the user’s brain.
+As drug use is repeated for extended periods, several visible changes can develop within the user’s brain.
 As that addiction progresses, the neglect of many primary responsibilities that do not involve drug use becomes more and more noticeable.
-Some of the more common effects that long-term heroin abuse can cause includes:
+Some of the more common effects that long-term abuse can cause includes:

 - Severe mood swings